 License Renewal & Insurance

-PLEASE NOTE: County Contractor licenses expire on September 30, 2015.
+PLEASE NOTE: County Authorized Contractor licenses expired on September 30, 2015.

 You cannot renew your license online or by phone.
 You must renew by either mail or in person.